 B.Tech.
 Indian Institute of Technology (IIT), Kanpur, India (1980)

-RAJIV K. VARMA is Professor in the Electrical and Computer Engineering Department at The University of Western Ontario.
-He was the “Hydro One Chair in Power Systems Engineering” established by Hydro One Networks Inc. - the largest transmission and distribution utility in Ontario, Canada, from 2012 to the culmination of the Chair program in 2015.
+Dr. Rajiv K. Varma is a Professor in the Electrical and Computer Engineering Department at The University of Western Ontario (UWO).
+He held the position of “Hydro One Chair in Power Systems Engineering” established by Hydro One Networks Inc. - the largest transmission and distribution utility in Ontario, Canada, from 2012 until the culmination of the Chair program in 2015.

-He is the Secretary of IEEE Power and Energy Society “HVDC and FACTS Subcommittee” since 2014.
-He is also the Chair of “IEEE Working Group on HVDC and FACTS Bibliography”, and is active on several other IEEE Working Groups.
-He was the Editor of “IEEE Transactions on Power Delivery” for five years.
+Dr. Varma is presently the Chair of the IEEE Power and Energy Society “HVDC and FACTS Subcommittee”.
+He served as the Chair of the “IEEE Working Group on HVDC and FACTS Bibliography” during 2004-2019, and is also active on several other IEEE Working Groups.
+He was additionally the Editor of “IEEE Transactions on Power Delivery” during 2003-08

-Dr. Rajiv Varma was the Western's Project Lead in the $6.125 Million project on “Large-Scale Photovoltaic Solar Power Integration in Transmission and Distribution Networks”, together with University of Waterloo, funded by Ontario Centres of Excellence (OCE), Ontario Power Authority (OPA), a transmission utility - Hydro One, two local distribution utilities - Bluewater Power Corporation and London Hydro, and a major solar farm developer - First Solar.
-He subsequently led two multi-university (Western - Waterloo - Ryerson) projects totalling $2 Million on “Enhancing Grid Connectivity of Renewables through Innovative Controls of PV Solar Farms” and “Smart Management of Short Circuit Currents from Distributed Generators”.
-These Projects were supported by Ontario Centres of Excellence (OCE), Ontario’s System Operator (IESO), the above industry partners, Testforce, German Solar and Kaco.
+Dr. Varma was the UWO Project Lead in the $6.125 Million project on “Large-Scale Photovoltaic Solar Power Integration in Transmission and Distribution Networks”, together with the University of Waterloo, funded by Ontario Centres of Excellence (OCE), Ontario Power Authority (OPA, now IESO), a transmission utility - Hydro One, two local distribution utilities - Bluewater Power Corporation and London Hydro, and a major solar farm developer - First Solar.
+He subsequently led two multi-university (UWO - Waterloo - Ryerson) projects, amounting to $2 Million, on “Enhancing Grid Connectivity of Renewables through Innovative Controls of PV Solar Farms” and “Smart Management of Short Circuit Currents from Distributed Generators”.
+These projects were supported by the Ontario Centres of Excellence (OCE), Ontario’s Independent Electricity System Operator (IESO), the above industry partners, Testforce, German Solar and Kaco.

-Dr. Varma has developed a set of innovative technologies of utilizing PV solar farms in the NIGHTTIME and also daytime during critical system needs for providing multiple benefits to both transmission and distribution systems.
-These technologies transform a solar farm inverter into a dynamic reactive power compensator – STATCOM (a FACTS Device), named as PV-STATCOM.
-Several of these technologies are also applicable to inverter based wind farms.
+Dr. Varma has developed a set of innovative technologies of utilizing solar PV farms in the NIGHTTIME and also daytime during critical system needs for providing multiple benefits for both transmission and distribution systems.
+These technologies transform a solar farm into a dynamic reactive power compensator – STATCOM (a FACTS Controller), named as PV-STATCOM.